 PONTIFICIUM OPUS A SANCTA INFANTIA

-MESSAGE FROM POPE JOHN
+MESSAGE FROM POPE JOHN PAUL II

 FOR THE 160TH ANNIVERSARY OF THE PONTIFICAL SOCIETY FOR MISSIONARY CHILDHOOD